Skip to content

 )

-Stelvio generates a stlv_resources.py file in your Lambda's directory:
+Stelvio generates a stlv_resources.py file in your Lambda's directory (when you deploy or preview):

 # Generated stlv_resources.py